infinum/ios-handbook/Miscellaneous/Swift Compile Time Tuneup.md

 After some analysis, we realized that there are two major groups of problems—one was Cocoapods and the other was Swift syntax.

-Bellow, you can find some issues and how to resolve them.
+Below, you can find some issues and how to resolve them.
 Also, this isn't a silver bullet, so the best way is to do it gradually and measure intermediate states.

 ## Common issues